davidshepherd7/anki-mode/README.md

 * Press `tab` to cycle through card fields.
 * Command `anki-mode-cloze-region`: wrap the selected region in a cloze deletion (with the number autodetected).

+### TODO

+* Currently the card types are hard coded so only the default ones can be used.
+* Updating existing cards would be useful.
+* Currently LaTeX can only be compiled within Anki itself (by previewing the card).

 ## File format